Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-sql.markdown

 {{% /note %}}

 {{% note "Info"%}}
-The the XAP open source SQL functionality is not SQL-99 compliant.
+The XAP open source SQL functionality is not SQL-99 compliant.
 SQL-99 compliant functionality is available in the InsightEdge Enterprise edition.
 For more information, refer to [In-Grid SQL Query](./sql-query-intro.html).
 {{% /note %}}